dmitriz/min-server/README.md

 ## Why not `npm` scripts?
 The `npm` scripts [provide a powerful tool](http://blog.keithcirkel.co.uk/how-to-use-npm-as-a-build-tool/) to ease and automate your workflow and I love using them.
-However, the [proposed livereload solution](https://github.com/keithamus/npm-scripts-example/blob/master/package.json) has 2 problem points:
+However, the [proposed livereload solution](https://github.com/keithamus/npm-scripts-example/blob/master/package.json) has 2 problematic points:

 - You need to run both server and watcher from the same shell, and the proposed way is to use [parallelshell](https://github.com/keithamus/parallelshell) which is not a robust tool such as Gulp.
 Specifically trying `npm run dev` as suggested leads to some error that, after termination, leave 4 processes running in background that you have to kill manually, or else you can't access the same ports.
 Not fun.
 - It requires to "highjack" your source files with script tags that I don't feel belong there: